 As the largest branch of the Military, the Army also trains personnel in everything from business administration to food service, logistics and procurement – just about any job you can find in a major city.

 After Boot Camp, Sailors are trained in hundreds of job specialties: traffic controller, information systems technician, intelligence specialist, interior communications technician, aviation and sonar technician, to name a few.
 You’ll find plenty of jobs on the water, but not everything happens on ships.
 The Navy needs health-care workers, interpreters, pilots, chefs and hundreds of other specialists as well.

 After Recruit Training, Marines attend the School of Infantry.
 Marines with a Military Occupational Specialty (MOS) classified under infantry are trained at the Infantry Training Battalion (ITB), while all non-infantry Marines are trained at the Marine Combat Training Battalion (MCT).
 After that, they receive either formal school training or on-the-job training.
 Emphasis is placed on hands-on training and practical skill application in every job.
-The Marine Corps also has a leadership-training program as well as an apprenticeship program.

 Following Basic Military Training, Airmen are given further training to prepare for career specialties.
 The Air Force, like other Services, uses the latest technology, whether it’s dealing directly with aircraft or with complicated communications systems.
 Of course, there are plenty of Air Force jobs that aren’t about aviation at all.
 You can train in anything from public affairs to legal services and financial management and find a place in the Air Force that’s right for you.